shadow-1310/obsedian_notes/98-validate binary search tree.md

 #### mistakes
 - understand BST
 	- all right subtree values will be more not only the immediate child
+- think in terms of lower and upper bound of each node

 #### code snippet
 ```python